bbottema/simple-java-mail/README.md

 A `Mailer` keeps SMTP settings, transport policy, defaults, overrides, validation, signing, proxy configuration, and delivery behavior out of individual call sites.
 Configure it with the [Java builder API](https://www.simplejavamail.org/configuration.html#section-programmatic-api-common), [property files, system properties, or environment variables](https://www.simplejavamail.org/configuration.html#section-config-properties), or let the [Spring module](https://www.simplejavamail.org/spring.html) create and inject it.

 `SimpleJavaMail.fromDefaults()` resolves the conventional classpath file, environment variables, and system properties into one lazy immutable snapshot.
-For explicit source ordering or more than one mail setup in the same JVM, build a `SimpleJavaMailConfig` with `ConfigLoader.builder()` and pass it to `SimpleJavaMail.withConfig(config)`.
+For explicit source ordering or more than one mail setup in the same JVM, build a `SimpleJavaMailConfig` with `ConfigLoader.builder()`—including `withPropertiesFile(Path)` for filesystem configuration—and pass it to `SimpleJavaMail.withConfig(config)`.

 This leaves application code to describe each email while shared rules stay in one reusable place.